Hot new hotels to check into in 2018

 Also worth checking out (before everyone else does): three hot tubs, a 2,500-square-foot spa and a cozy fireplace bar specializing in mountain wines.

-Pod Times Square Hotel, New York
+Pod Times Square, New York

-With three wildly successful Pod Hotels in New York City to date, the popular chain launched its newest -- and arguably its best -- hotel in Times Square in December 2017.
+With three wildly successful Pod Hotels in New York City to date, the popular chain will launch its newest -- and arguably its best -- hotel in Times Square in January 2018.

 Like its sister properties on 51st St., 39th St. and in Brooklyn, Pod Times Square will offer ultra-efficient design and minimalist, millennial-focused luxury at an accessible price point (rooms start at just $140, which is unheard of in Times Square).